 - nausea and vomiting

-In many cases, lower back pain on the right side can be managed with simple, at-home treatments or lifestyle modifications:
+In many cases, lower back pain can be managed with simple, at-home treatments or lifestyle modifications.
+For instance you can:

-- Apply ice or heat for 20–30 minutes, every 2–3 hours to ease pain and inflammation.
+- Apply ice or heat for 20 to 30 minutes, every 2 to 3 hours, to ease pain and inflammation.

-- Take over-the-counter pain medication, such as ibuprofen (Advil, Mortin) or acetaminophen (Tylenol), with your doctor’s guidance.
+- Take over-the-counter pain relief medication, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol), with your doctor’s guidance.

 - Drink at least eight 8-ounce glasses of water a day, and limit your intake of animal protein and salt to reduce your risk of kidney stones.

 - When using the bathroom, wipe from front to back to prevent bacteria from your anal area entering your urinary tract and causing an infection.

 - Practice proper lifting techniques.
 Lift objects by bending low with your knees in a squat position, and hold the load close to your chest.

 - Spend a few minutes every day stretching any tight muscles.

 Consult your doctor if you have back pain that’s intense, worrisome, or that doesn’t go away with self-care measures.
 It’s also important to call your doctor if your lower back pain is making it hard for you to go about your daily activities.